levikirkland/levikirkland/README.md

 <img src="https://img.shields.io/badge/Experience-20%20Years-yellow">

 Contributions are welcome.
-I am new to using GitHub so offer advice on how to accept changes into my repository.
+Offer advice on how to accept changes into my repository.
 Feel free to create an issue to help me build a better app.

 # Credits
 All credits goes to the original authors of the projects I Fork and tremendous thanks in advance should anyone propose changes or submit a branch.